emrichmp/myBPI/README.md

 2. Run ```npm start``` to start server.
 3. Navigate to "http://localhost:3000"

+## What's next?
+I plan to update this project to continue flexing my front end skills to make this project look nicer!
+Here are somethings I want to do:
+[] - Impliment materialUI to improve UI
+[] - Reformat Table
+[] - Impliment backend to handle logins and accounts [] - Fix Currency issue for history
+[] - Add more charts

 ## Contact Me!
 If this portfolio project interested you and you wanted to reach out to me for anything, you may send me a message on [LinkedIn](https://www.linkedin.com/in/emrich-michael-perrier/).
 You can also check out my [Medium](https://emrichmp.medium.com/) Blog and [GitHub](https://github.com/emrichmp).